Lachin-Khankendi road: Russian peacekeepers’ vehicles move freely through protest area | News.az

 Lachin-Khankendi road: Russian peacekeepers’ vehicles move freely through protest area

-Peaceful protesters on Friday ensured free passage of eight supply vehicles of Russian peacekeepers along the Lachin-Khankendi road.
+Peaceful protesters on Thursday ensured the free passage of three supply vehicles, two passenger cars and an ambulance of Russian peacekeepers along the Lachin-Khankendi road.

 This once again proves that allegations of protesters’ blocking the Khankendi-Lachin road are disinformation and that the protesters ensure free movement of the vehicles used for humanitarian purposes.

-The peaceful protests of Azerbaijani ecologists and young volunteers on the Lachin-Khankendi road over the illegal exploitation of mineral deposits, especially the Gizilbulag and Damirli ones located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the 82nd day back-to-back.
+The peaceful protests of Azerbaijani ecologists and young volunteers on the Lachin-Khankendi road passing through Shusha over the illegal exploitation of mineral deposits, especially the Gizilbulag gold and Damirli copper-molybdenum deposits located in the Azerbaijani territories, where the Russian peacekeeping contingent is temporarily deployed, have been going on for the 102nd straight day.